 DEM septic system records are filed by the assessor's plat and lot number when the system was installed.
 Check with the property's local Tax Assessor for this in-formation, as well as the subdivision number, the original property owner's name, and the year the property was first developed.

-LiDar and UAV technologies were combined to recently uncover hundreds of previously unknown Mayan ruins in the Guatemalan rainforest.
 Flying above the rainforest, the LiDar lasers penetrated the canopy to collect almost a million points per second from the forest floor, giving archaeologists a ‘bare earth’ view of the structures underneath.
-The project was conducted by the University of Houston’s National Center for Airborne Laser Mapping. - GPS World, March 2018

-Our firm has recently committed to UAS (Unmanned Aerial System) technology with the acquisition of a DJI Phantom 4 Pro drone.
+Embracing UAS Technology for Surveying Our firm has recently committed to UAS (Unmanned Aerial System) technology with the acquisition of a DJI Phantom 4 Pro drone.

 We're enthusiastic about implementing this new technology and bringing it to bear on our client's needs.